Root0110/final_project/README.md

     2. Accidental Loss:
        Like illness, natural disasters, suffering from wars, and so on.
 This value would be randomly assigned to a certain percentage of people.

-I made some changes on above factors, to run models representing countries under different situations.
+Then, I made some changes on above factors, to run models representing countries under different situations.
 1. __Situation A__: With flat personal income rate, people with different income need to pay the same amount of tax.
 2. __Situation B__: People are suffering more accidental losses, because of natural disasters, escalating wars, etc.
 3. __Situation C__: There're some people who work harder than others, which means, their income would be increased 10% more than others.